CHRISTMAS WITHOUT TEARS

 ABOUT

-HARRY SHEARER & JUDITH OWEN’S ANNUAL CHRISTMAS WITHOUT TEARS BENEFIT TO TAKE PLACE DECEMBER 19TH
+HARRY SHEARER & JUDITH OWEN’S ANNUAL CHRISTMAS WITHOUT TEARS BENEFIT CELEBRATES 20TH ANNIVERSARY

 New Orleans, Louisiana.
 Get ready for the annual Christmas party of the year!
-For the 18th year in a row in an intimate evening full of music, laughter and special guests, critically-acclaimed vocalist Judith Owen and her husband, actor and humorist Harry Shearer (The Simpsons, Spinal Tap), will once again spread their special brand of yuletide cheer for the 2023 Christmas Without Tears, at home in New Orleans!
-Festivities will take place Tuesday, December 19th at 8pm at the Orpheum Theater, with all proceeds benefitting Innocence Project New Orleans.
+For the 20th year in a row in an intimate evening full of music, laughter and special guests, critically-acclaimed Artist and consummate stage performer Judith Owen and her husband, actor and humorist Harry Shearer (The Simpsons, Spinal Tap, Derek Smalls), will once again spread their special brand of yuletide cheer for the 2025 Christmas Without Tears, at home in New Orleans!
+Festivities will take place Tuesday, December 16th at 8pm at the Orpheum Theater, with all proceeds benefitting Innocence & Justice Louisiana.
+The evening will feature legendary vocalist Irma Thomas and piano man Jon Cleary.

-A tradition that began in Shearer and Owen’s Santa Monica home, these annual gatherings have grown into a heartwarming house party around the piano that involves and entertains fellow performers and audience members alike.
-Since 2005, when the first public performance was staged at the Walt Disney Concert Hall to aid the people of New Orleans after The flood, Christmas Without Tears has been a guilt-free way of having fun and giving back: ALL proceeds go to charities, with this year’s New Orleans performance benefiting Innocence Project New Orleans.
+A tradition that began in Shearer and Owen’s Santa Monica home, the annual Christmas Without Tears gatherings have grown into a heartwarming house party around the piano that involves and entertains fellow performers and audience members alike.
+Since 2005, when the first public performance was staged at the Walt Disney Concert Hall to aid the people of New Orleans after The flood, Christmas Without Tears has been a guilt-free way of having fun and giving back: ALL proceeds go to charities, with this year’s New Orleans performance benefiting Innocence & Justice Louisiana.

 A reverent and irreverent antidote to the most stressful of seasons, the evening includes both invited performers and surprise guests who drop into Harry and Judith’s onstage living room and share a song or a joke to bring the holiday spirit to all.
 Song selections range from the sentimental ("Winter Wonderland” and "Have Yourself a Merry Little Christmas") to the irreverent ("F&*k Christmas” and "Jesus Was a Dreidel Spinner”).
 Comics, magicians and even a somber clown have been welcome additions, adding the perfect mix that makes this a true variety show.

-Past revelers have included Mario Cantone, Davell Crawford, Evan Christopher, Alan Cumming, Donald Fagen, Béla Fleck, Christopher Guest, John Goodman, Tom Hanks, John Michael Higgins, Jane Lynch, Steve Martin, Tom McDermott, Stephen Merchant, Tim Minchin, Catherine O’Hara, Paul Shaffer, Martin Short, Richard Thompson, Fred Willard, and Weird Al Yankovic, to name but a few.
+Past revelers have included Big Freedia, Dee Dee Bridgewater, Mario Cantone, Davell Crawford, Evan Christopher, Alan Cumming, Ani DiFranco, Donald Fagen, Béla Fleck, Christopher Guest, John Goodman, Tom Hanks, John Michael Higgins, Jane Lynch, Steve Martin, Tom McDermott, Stephen Merchant, Tim Minchin, Trixie Minx, Catherine O’Hara, Paul Shaffer, Martin Short, Richard Thompson, Fred Willard, and Weird Al Yankovic, to name but a few.

 A throwback to simpler times, this homespun variety show is both a festive romp and salve for the soul, serving as a reminder to all that Christmas is a time to be with the ones you love…and sometimes, even family!

 Actor, comedian, writer, musician, radio host, director and producer Harry Shearer started at the top-as a child actor on the Jack Benny Radio and TV shows, in the movie classic, “The Robe” and the ‘Alfred Hitchcock Presents’ TV show.
 Shearer was a cast member on Saturday Night Live between 1979 and 1980, and again in 1984 and 1985.
-Shearer co-created, co-wrote and co-starred in the films This Is Spinal Tap (1984), For Your Consideration, and A Mighty Wind (2003), and has written and directed two, Teddy Bears' Picnic (2002) and The Big Uneasy (2010).
+Shearer co-created, co-wrote and co-starred in the This Is Spinal Tap (1984) and A Mighty Wind (2003), and has written and directed two films Teddy Bears’ Picnic (2002) and The Big Uneasy (2010).
 Since 1983, Shearer has been the host of the public radio comedy/music program Le Show, incorporating satire, music, and sketch comedy.
 He has written three books.
 Shearer has won a Primetime Emmy Award and has received several other Emmy and Grammy Award nominations.
-He has been married to singer-songwriter Judith Owen since 1993, and became an artist in residence at Loyola University, New Orleans in 2013.
+He has been married to singer-songwriter Judith Owen since 1993, and became an artist in residence at Loyola University, New Orleans, in 2013.

-Based in New Orleans, Innocence Project New Orleans (IPNO) frees innocent people sentenced to life in prison and those serving unjust sentences.
+Based in New Orleans, Innocence & Justice Louisiana (formerly Innocence Project New Orleans) frees innocent people sentenced to life in prison and those serving unjust sentences.
 We recognize the root causes of wrongful convictions and unjust sentences as systemic racism and inequities.
 We work to expose and address these root causes by sharing our clients’ stories in court, the legislature, the community and the media.
 We support our clients living well and fully in the world after their release.

 Our office is one of the most effective innocence projects in the world: we have an international reputation for winning exonerations, both in the minority of cases where DNA testing can prove innocence, and in more difficult cases where DNA does not exist or has been destroyed.

-In 2019, IPNO launched the Unjust Punishment Project (UPP), which advocates for the release of people serving excessive life or near life sentences through thoughtful and creative litigation and advocacy.
+In 2019, Innocence & Justice Louisiana launched the Unjust Punishment Project (UPP), which advocates for the release of people serving excessive life or near life sentences through thoughtful and creative litigation and advocacy.
 The UPP frees people who were given inhumane sentences under Louisiana’s draconian sentencing laws.
-In the past three years, we have freed 12 people through the UPP, who served 213 years in prison between them. www.ip-no.org.
+In the past three years, we have freed 12 people through the UPP, who served 213 years in prison between them. https://justicelouisiana.org/